Composer - songwriter - guitarist -

 Australian Music Centre's Resonate magazine May 2019)

 Boston Globe 2010)

 Christopher Sainsbury is an accomplished composer and a highly experienced music educator, currently lecturing

 in Composition at the Australian National University (ANU).
 He has made a sustained contribution to Australian music as a working composer in regional, community and professional music arenas for

 many years.
-He has staged much in the region of the Central Coast and also the far north coast of NSW, and in the Aboriginal arena for over three decades.
+He has worked much in the region of the Central Coast and also the far north coast of NSW, and in Aboriginal communities for over three decades.
 As an Indigenous person he maintains a

 commitment to lifting the profile of Indigenous Australian composers and is founder and artistic director of the Ngarra-burria First Peoples Composers program.
 He was previously Head of Dept

 Aboriginal Visual and Performing Arts at the Eora Centre, an Indigenous Tertiary College in Sydney for 23 years.
 He writes in various styles and genres, from simple solo instrumental works to large

 orchestral works, and from surf music to jazz.
 The 'yadda yadda' stuff includes commissions from the ACO (1987), from Australian flute elder Gordon Yemm (1987), from the Newcastle Bicentennial